dandi/dandi-schema/README.md

 file for JSON-LD compliance of the metadata models.

 Important files in this repository include:
-- models.py - contains the models and any changes should be made there
+- models.py - contains the models
 - metadata.py - contains functions for validating, migrating, and aggregating metadata
-- datacite.py - converts the Dandiset metadata to a Datacite metadata structure
+- datacite.py - converts the `Dandiset` metadata to a Datacite metadata structure

 The generated JSON schemas can be used together with [VJSF](https://koumoul-dev.github.io/vuetify-jsonschema-form/latest/) to create a UI